 When insurance companies uncover a medical record that contains such a statement it greatly damages the value of your case.
 You must be honest with your doctors and nurses.
 Never exaggerate your injuries or pain levels, but do inform the care provider of exactly what is troubling you.
 A good tip is to take a few minutes while in the waiting room to think back to all the troubles or pain you have experienced since your last visit.
 These are the things you should share with your care providers – nothing more and nothing less."

 Innocent people who have harmed in car wrecks must understand the importance of their interactions with health care professionals.
 While the patient-doctor relationship is confidential, medical records can be obtained through subpoena or an authorized request.
 It is therefore critical that you tell the doctor about every source of pain, the injuries' effect on your daily activities, and any other troubles related to the accident.
 The more honest you are with your care provider, the less chance the insurance company will be able to use your words against you.

-I help injured people across South Carolina every day, and am glad to provide you with free copies of my books as well as a free consultation if you have any additional questions.
+I help injured people across South Carolina every day and am glad to provide you with free copies of my books as well as a free consultation if you have any additional questions.
 There is no need to take on insurance adjusters and the legal system by yourself.
-Allow our team of experienced accident lawyers to focus on your accident case while you focus on getting well.
+Allow our team of experienced accident lawyers to focus on your case while you focus on getting well.
 To learn more, call my Columbia, SC office today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.